 We live in rural Australia and getting regular good counselling is impossible … can you help us?

 Yes, I can ensure you have access to good quality counselling.
 Sometimes it is easier and cheaper for me to fly to your family rather than everyone trying to come to me.
 This means you pay for my travelling and accommodation costs (I have lived in the bush and can handle most situations!) and that way I can work with several family members intensively.
-After the initial visit I can usual support change via phone, Skype or email.
+After the initial visit I can usual support change via online, phone or email counselling.